mcMickJuice/mickjuice-blog/content/blog/hooks-exclamation-point/index.md

 }
 ```

 Not much is surprising here, as we have a input element that is "attached" to the component's `handleSearchChange` callback.
 In addition, we have our form element's `onSubmit` handler and our button's `onClick` handler bound to the component's `handleSearchSubmit`.
-As far as displaying information to the end user, we have logic that pivots on the `isLoading`, `errorMessage` and `searchResult` bits of logic.
+As far as displaying information to the end user, we have logic that pivots on the `isLoading`, `errorMessage` and `searchResult` state to render the appropriate content based on the current state.

 For the full code of this component, see here TODO: link to github

 As previously mentioned, this component is doing a lot of work that's _not_ related to rendering content on the screen.
 It's handling the orchestration of loading state, error state and data fetching that is very common in applications that accept user input.
 If your eyes have glazed over a bit while reading this, I don't blame you.

-Well, wake up cuz we're gonna refactor this component to use hooks and revel in the fact that writing component code with inputs might be fun again.
-TODO: better way to write this?
+Well, wake up cuz we're gonna refactor this component to use hooks and revel in the fact that writing component code with inputs might be (slightly more) fun again.

 ## New Hotness - Using Hooks